wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 26 Moved his army towards Burlington Heights , and went more than an hundred miles into the province of Canada.

-27 And the men of Columbia that went with him were valiant men from tbe state of Kentucky and Ohio ; in number about eight hundred.
+27 And the men of Columbia that went with him were valiant men from the state of Kentucky and Ohio ; in number about eight hundred.

 28 Victory perched upon their arms , and they slew some of the servants of the king , and made many prisoners , and returned again with the loss of one man.